-For instance, some recent studies and A/B tests in Google Play have allegedly determined that making changes in the Long Description field has a greater impact on the app’s visibility than the short description.
-You will have to conduct your own A/B testing of short and long description to see how your particular use of keywords will impact results.
+For instance, some recent studies and A/B tests in Google Play have allegedly determined that making changes in the Long Description field has a greater impact on the app's visibility than the short description.
+You will have to conduct your own A/B testing of short and long descriptions to see how your particular use of keywords will impact results.

 On the Apple App Store, for many apps, changes in the title and subtitle fields had a more significant impact on the app's visibility than optimizing the keywords field.